CelestialCartographers/Ahorn/README.md

  - Holding ctrl when doing the above restricts it to targets in a more strict manner

  With Everest installed and Celeste running in debug mode, it supports some more:
- - ctrl + alt + leftclick on a room in Ahorn: teleport to that room in the game
+ - Ctrl + alt + leftclick on a room in Ahorn: teleport to that room in the game

 If you are serious about making maps, it is highly recommended to use [Everest](https://github.com/EverestAPI/Everest) for the F5 (force map reload) and F6 (open map editor for the current map) features.